 AWS IoT SiteWise identity-based policy examples

-By default, IAM users and roles don't have permission to create or modify AWS IoT SiteWise resources.
-They also can't perform tasks using the AWS Management Console, AWS CLI, or AWS API.
-An IAM administrator must create IAM policies that grant users and roles permission to perform specific API operations on the specified resources they need.
-The administrator must then attach those policies to the IAM users or groups that require those permissions.
+By default, entities (users and roles) don't have permission to create or modify AWS IoT SiteWise resources.
+They also can't perform tasks using the AWS Management Console, AWS Command Line Interface (AWS CLI), or AWS API.
+To adjust permissions, an AWS Identity and Access Management (IAM) administrator must do the following:

 To learn how to create an IAM identity-based policy using these example JSON policy documents, see Creating policies on the JSON tab in the IAM User Guide.